-A: Cancellation prior to December 23 2017 is a full refund, minus a $300 cancellation fee for all four weeks, and a $50 USD registration and banking fee.
+A: Cancellation prior to December 1, 2023: will result in a full refund, minus a 150 NIS registration and banking fee.

-Cancellation after December 23 2017, until the beginning of the dig: A full refund, minus a $300 cancellation fee for each week, and a $50 USD registration and banking fee.
+Cancellation after December 1, 2023, until the beginning of the dig: Will result in a full refund, minus a 1000 NIS cancellation fee for each week, and a 150 NIS registration and banking fee.

-Cancellation during the season or without announcement: no refund.
+Cancellation during the season or without announcement: Will receive no refund.

 Q: Who has to pay for the tax associated with the bank transfer?

 A: Volunteers are responsible for accounting for the cost of any tax generated by their preferred form of payment, so please be sure to pay close attention to the additional fee.